Permafrost/Tundra/README.md

 version, environment settings, Java properties, well-known directory locations, and memory usage.

+#### Inputs:

+* `$refresh?` is an optional boolean which when `true` will reload the system environment and system properties from the Java virtual machine, and the system directories from Integration Server.
+  Defaults to `false`.

 #### Outputs:

 * `$system` is a returned `IData` document containing the software